Checking our work

 Tournament by tournament

-Each row: the model rebuilt as it stood the day before that tournament began, then scored on every fixture through the final (Brier; lower is better, uniform 1/3 is 0.667).
-A few low-data early editions land above that line — calibration is measured across all of them together, above.
+One row per tournament: the model rebuilt as it stood the day before it began, then graded on every match through the final (Brier — lower is better, blind 1-in-3 guessing is 0.667).
+A few thin, early editions sit above that line; the honest measure is all of them pooled, in the box above.

 | Tournament | Host | Matches | Brier |